Key Points

 1. Parvovirus (Parvo)

-Parvovirus, also known as Parvo, is a virus that typically affects young puppies and unvaccinated dogs.
+Parvovirus, also known as Parvo, is a deadly virus that typically affects young puppies and unvaccinated dogs.
 Most severe cases of illness occur in dogs between 6-16 weeks of age.

 Parvo attacks rapidly dividing cells in the body.
 This means that your dog’s intestinal tract and bone marrow are at the most risk.
 Symptoms are usually related to problems with the gastrointestinal tract, dehydration, and suppression of the immune system.